New Hyundai Santa Cruz Bridges the Small Truck, Small SUV Gap

 Technically, it's a 'Sport Adventure Vehicle' but we'll still call it a mid-size truck.

-When you break it down, however, the new Santa Cruz makes a lot of sense, bridging the gap between the capabilities of a small pickup with the comfort and manoeuvrability of the ever popular compact SUV.
+However, the new Santa Cruz makes a lot of sense.
+It bridges the gap between the capabilities of a small pickup and the comfort and maneuverability of the ever-popular compact SUV.

 As Hyundai’s CEO puts it, “Our customers will wonder just how they managed before owning one.”
 And we may just have to agree with that.